config/initializers/connect_by.rb ConnectBy.configure do |config| config.application_controller = "ApplicationController" end

 The source code for this part is on github.

-- Part 1 - Create a User Auth Rails Engine
+- Part 1 - Create Your First Rails Engine

-- Part 3 - Configuring a Rails Engine
+- Part 3 - Configure Your First Rails Engine

 I have compiled a list of useful resources for rails engines and the modular monolith architecture.